chenbishop/Kasm-Pulumi/gcp/README.md

 Navigate to the **WORKSPACES** tab at the top of the page and start your first Kasm session once the workspace image is ready!

 ## (Optional) Enable Kasm Autoscaler
+Kasm has the ability to automatically provision and destroy agents based on user demand.
+The overall goal of the features is to ensure Staged Sessions are created, any additional hot spare compute resources (e.g agents) are always available to support on-demand Kasm sessions, and to reduce costs by destroying those resources when no longer needed.

-The Kasm Autoscaler is included with the default configuration as part of the Pulumi deployment but is disabled by default.
+The Kasm Autoscale configuration is included as part of the Pulumi deployment but is disabled by default.
 To enable it, you will need a GCP service account and service account key with the following roles in the same project that is configured in the Pulumi configuration:
 - **`roles/compute.admin`**
 - **`roles/iam.serviceAccountUser`**